Stee-T/NARMAX/Examples/1_Linear_in_the_Parameters/README.md

 **Tolerances $\rho_1, \rho_2$:** TL;DR: tolerance going towards zero = more precision, larger models, longer fitting times.
 The arborescence takes two tolerances as input: $\rho_1$, being the root regression tolerance and $\rho_2$, being the tolerance for every other regression / arborescence node.
 In simple terms, those thresholds represent what fraction (thus $[0; 1]$) of the system output $\underline{y}$'s variance remains unexplained by the model.
-Thus a tolerance of 0.1 means that 10% of the variance is unexplained by the model, a tolerance of 0.01 is 1%, etc. The computations are based on some unintuitive square correlation ratios.
+Thus, a tolerance of 0.1 means that 10% of the variance is unexplained by the model, a tolerance of 0.01 is 1%, etc. The computations are based on some unintuitive square correlation ratios.
 As will be explained below, the arborescence fitting report contains more intuitive fitting statistics such as the MAE (mean absolute error), maximal deviation (MD), etc.
 Using a different tolerance for the root (mostly closer to zero than desired for the model) allows to span a wider (more breadth) arborescence.
 Having a lower residual variance tolerance, the root node will use more regressors and thus generate more children nodes which will become branches.